 Guidelines for Presenting Panels and Papers

 Although we preferred panel proposals, we attempted to group individual papers in sessions according to shared themes.
 Panels ideally include four paper presenters, a chair (who may be one of the presenters), and a discussant.
 Panels may feature five paper presentations if they do not include a discussant.
 Each presentation will be limited to 20 minutes.
 Participants may perform two roles at the conference (chair, discussant, roundtable participant, or paper presenter), but may not present more than one paper.
 Presentations may be in English or Spanish.

 The deadline for submission of all paper and panel proposals was October 31, 2018.
-Notifications of acceptance (or refusal) will be sent out by December 1, 2018.
-For further information about the conference and other CRI activities, please visit our website at https://cri.fiu.edu.
+Notifications of acceptance (or refusal) were sent out by December 1, 2018.
 All requests for information should be sent to firstname.lastname@example.org.